micah-williamson/restkit/response/README.md

 }
 ```

-Throwing an error and and rejecting a promise are not the same in this scenario.
 If an error is thrown, it assumed that there is an actual runtime error and the
 stacktrace will be returned.
-You can throw intended errors by throwing a Response.
+You can throw intended errors by throwing a `Response`.

 ```typescript
 import {Route, Response} from 'expresskit';